cfw-guide/dsi.cfw.guide/_pages/en_US/home.md

 Homebrew applications are custom, user-made software, which haven't been authorised by Nintendo.
 This can include save editing tools, games, emulators, and more.

-Homebrew can be run for free on your DSi as long as you have a copy of Flipnote Studio or a previous DSiWare exploit installed.
+Homebrew can be run for free on any DSi system, regardless of firmware version or region.

 ## What does this guide install?